jlorys/BarkingJump/README.md

-# JumpingDog
+# BarkingJump
 ## Synopsis

-JumpingDog is Android and Desktop game, for people who need to learn fast multiplying numbers from 0 to 14.
+BarkingJump is Android and Desktop game, for people who need to learn fast multiplying numbers from 0 to 14.

 ## Used technologies and materials